⚡ Virtual Charging Station · Virtual ChargePoint · SaaS

 What is a CSMS?

-A CSMS (Charge Station Management System) is the server-side software that manages a network of EV chargers — handling driver auth, billing, remote control, energy reporting, firmware updates, and smart charging.
+A CSMS (Charging Station Management System) is the server-side software that manages a network of EV chargers — handling driver auth, billing, remote control, energy reporting, firmware updates, and smart charging.
 SimIt lets CSMS vendors test all of this without physical hardware.

 What is an EVSE?